-Arthroscopic Shoulder Stabilization in Columbus, OH
+Arthroscopic Shoulder Stabilization in Chillicothe, OH

 Your shoulder is an extremely mobile joint.
 It can turn in many directions and lifts and moves your arm.
 This incredible range of motion is what makes the shoulder so susceptible to instability.
 Shoulder instability occurs when the structures around the shoulder are not able to keep the ball in the socket.

 This instability can interfere with almost every aspect of your life.
 When necessary, Dr. Cohen performs shoulder arthroscopic stabilization surgery to alleviate chronic shoulder instability.

 Shoulder Instability Causes

 Chronic shoulder instability is typically the result of one of the following:

 - where the ball comes partially or completely out of the socket.
 This causes the shoulder’s ligaments, tendons and muscles to become loose or tear and compromises their ability to keep the ball in the socket.

 - Repetitive strain causing the ligaments in the shoulder to loosen over time.
 Loose ligaments contribute to instability.
 Certain activities that require overhand motions can loosen ligaments over time.
 These activities include painting, tennis and swimming.

 - Multidirectional instability occurs in individuals with naturally loose ligaments.
 The ball may sublux out the front, back or bottom of the shoulder.

 If you suffer from recurrent shoulder instability, then surgery may be necessary to repair your torn or stretched ligaments.
 Once repaired, the ligaments will be better able to hold your shoulder in place.